 In the past, Teams did not have any option to share just your slides if you had one screen on a Mac.
 PowerPoint has a hidden slide show window when it is running Presenter View Preview with one screen and in the past Teams would not reliably show this hidden window when sharing a window in a meeting.
 In my testing for this article (mid-February 2021), it seems like I am having success now sharing this hidden window in a meeting.
 The problem is that this method relies on a hidden window being recognized by Teams and it could break due to an operating system or Office update.

-The hardware-based solution I published is to use a video capture device to create a “virtual” second screen on a Mac.
+A hardware-based solution I published is to use a video capture device to create a “virtual” second screen on a Mac.
 Then you can use the normal two-screen Presenter View with all the features.
 This does require a video capture device, an HDMI cable, and an open USB port on your laptop.
 This may be bulky for a tight home work setup, requires a driver to be installed on your laptop, and you may not have a free USB port on newer laptops that may only have two ports.

 The best solution I’ve found so far to add a second screen

 What is a Virtual Display Emulator Plug